Want a powerhouse phone that'll turn heads? Try this

 Mix in the P20 and P20 Pro's sleek, colourful and water-resistant design, the awesome display and the solid camera and you have a phone that's not just "good for Huawei" -- it's a bloody brilliant phone.
 Full stop.

 Earlier Huawei phones such as 2014's P7 were entirely forgettable, but the company has upped its game with subsequent launches and is now the second-biggest phone manufacturer in the world.
 With the Mate 20 Pro, Huawei is firmly cementing that position.
-It's absolutely up there with current flagships such as the Samsung Galaxy S9 ($650 at Amazon), iPhone XS ($1,180 at Amazon Marketplace) and Google Pixel 3 ($875 at Amazon Marketplace).
+It's absolutely up there with current flagships such as the Samsung Galaxy S9, iPhone XS and Google Pixel 3.

 At £899, SIM-free in the UK with 128GB of storage, this device doesn't come cheap, but it will still cost less than the iPhone XS, which starts at £1,099 with half as much storage.
 It's also more affordable than the Google Pixel 3 XL ($900 at Best Buy), which clocks in at £969 with 128GB of storage.